Hittite phonology: Labialization

 Hittite had four labialized obstruents: two velar plosives and two uvular fricatives.

 Labialized velars are known to have developed from the Proto-Indo-European labiovelars.
 A classic example is the Proto-Indo-European root verb "*h₁égʷʰti ~ *h₁gʷʰénti" > "ekuzi ~ akuanzi".
 The idea that Hittite preserved Indo-European labiovelars as labialized velars instead of a velar + w, like in other centum languages, is supported by various anomalies in verbal roots containing labialized obstruents.
-For example, the first-person singular aorist of ekuzi "to drink" is "e-ku-un - [ɛ́gʷɔn]".
+For example, the first-person singular aorist of ekuzi "to drink" is "e-ku-un - [ɛ́kʷɔn]".
 However, if the "u" is vocalic, the expected *e-ku-nu-un occurs, as in Hittite vocalic stemmed verbs.
-That view is also strengthened by the first-person plural present form "a-ku-e-ni - [agwɛ́ni]", instead of the expected *a-ku-me-ni, as in Hittite true verbal u-stems.
+That view is also strengthened by the first-person plural present form "a-ku-e-ni - [akʷwɛ́ni]", instead of the expected *a-ku-me-ni, as in Hittite true verbal u-stems.

-It has also been noted that it can be written as "e-uk-zi - [ɛ́gʷt͡si]", which has been pointed out as an argument for assuming labialization as well, in which case the rounding happened with at the same time as the plosive instead of following it as a semivowel.
+It has also been noted that it can be written as "e-uk-zi - [ɛ́kʷt͡si]", which has been pointed out as an argument for assuming labialization as well, in which case the rounding happened at the same time as the plosive instead of following it as a semivowel.
 The phenomena have also been attested in other verbs such as tarukzi/tarkuzi "he/she dances".

 Similar observations can be made about the verb taruḫḫu- [tr̩χʷ-] "to overpower".
 Like the verb "eku-", "taruḫḫu-" also has an irregular first-person aorist for an u-stem noun (ta-ru-uḫ-ḫu-un instead of *ta-ru-uḫ-ḫu-un-un) and an irregular first person-plural aorist (tar-ḫu-u-en instead of *tar-uḫ-me-en).
 That would suggest that the Proto-Indo-European sequence "h₂u̯" became Hittite ḫu-u [χʷ].
 Evidence of laryngeal labialization has been found outside Hittite: Lycian has Trqqñt- "Stormgod" < tr̥h₂u̯ént- "powerful", the "q" most likely representing a labialized velar plosive descending from the Proto-Indo-European segmental sequence "h₂u̯".
 Therefore, some scholars have regarded it to be an Anatolian feature, not exclusive to Hittite.